dekstop/view/readme.txt

 path.
 If a renderer's PHP file cannot be loaded View.php will throw an Exception.

-Render functions will receive two arguments:
+Render functions will receive three arguments:
 * the ScalarProperty or ListProperty object that is being rendered
+* an Encoder instance, to build strings that are safe for display
 * an array of all arguments of the render function call

 Since render functions receive the encapsulated property, most of the time they will want to unwrap it first.
-E.g. from the implementation of 'date': return date($args[0], $property->raw());
+  $property->raw()

-The output of a render function will automatically be wrapped in a Property instance, if it isn't already; this allows us to chain render method calls.
+The output of a render function then needs to be wrapped in a Property instance, if it isn't already; this allows us to chain render method calls.
+  Sandbox::wrap($my_value, $encoder)

  ========
  = TODO =